 We recommend that you use your Dynamic Filters as the best way to handle them.

 Apply & Repeat

 You also have the option to Apply & Repeat.

-The Paste copies section allows you to paste copies for shifts using the employee, or setting the shifts to open.
+The Paste copies section allows you to paste copies for shifts using the employee or setting the shifts to Open.

 The Repeat section allows you to repeat shifts in the template the same day or every number of days, based on the parameters you set.

-Your Shift template
+Your saved shift template